 Duration: 1 year

-The ideal candidate will have completed a general surgery, emergency medicine, gynecology, orthopedic surgery, neurosurgery or anesthesia fellowship at an ACGME-accredited program.
-They must possess the ability to work hard, dedicate time to optimizing the care of patients, and think outside of the box.
+The ideal candidate will have completed a general surgery residency at an ACGME-accredited program.
+Qualified applications who have completed an emergency medicine, gynecology, orthopedic surgery, neurosurgery or anesthesia residency at an ACGME-accredited program will be considered.
+Prospective fellows must possess the ability to work hard, dedicate time to optimizing the care of patients, and think outside of the box.

 This program stresses the fellow’s increased independence as a surgical critical care surgeon.
 Under the supervision of our seven-surgeon Trauma and Acute Care Surgery team, the fellow will gain competency in Burn Care; Cardiovascular Physiology, Pathophysiology and Therapy; Endocrine Disorders; Ethics and Palliative Care; Gastrointestinal Disorders; Hematologic Disorders; Infections Diseases; Monitoring and Bioengineering; Neurology; Nutrition; Obstetrical Disorders; Pediatrics; Pharmacology; Renal Failure; Respiratory Disorders; Statistics, Transplantation; Trauma; and Ultrasound Imaging.